ddepeppe/ELK-Stacker/Ansible/Readme.md

 3. filebeat-playbook.yml - Install Filebeat
 4 .metricbeat-playbook.yml - Install Metricbeat

-These fiels are installed with the command:
+These files are installed with the command:

      ansible-playbook filename.yml